balderdashy/sails-docs/contributing/code-submission-guidelines/code-submission-guidelines.md

 Sub-modules within the Sails core are at varying levels of API stability.
 Bug fixes (patches) are always welcome, but API or behavioral changes cannot be merged without serious planning, as documented in the process for feature proposals above.

 Sails has several dependencies referenced in the `package.json` file that are not part of the project proper.
-Any proposed changes to those dependencies or _their_ dependencies should be sent to their respective projects (i.e. Waterline, Anchor, Express, etc.) Please do not send your patch or feature request to the sails repository; we cannot accept or fulfill it.
+Any proposed changes to those dependencies or _their_ dependencies should be sent to their respective projects (i.e. Express, Socket.io, etc.) Please do not send your patch or feature request to the sails repository; we cannot accept or fulfill it.
+(Though if you reach out via chat, we'll try to help if we can.)

 #### Contributing to an adapter